lingyu001/sad-app/README.md

 # StockInsight App

-A simple web application for stock analysis and insights built with Next.js and TypeScript.
+A simple web application for stock analysis and insights built with Next.js App Router and TypeScript.

 ## Prerequisites